carlossalasamper/inversiland/README.md

 export class CatsModule {}
 ```

-If more than one provider is registered for the same identifier, you will have to add the `multiple` property to the `ExportedProvider`.
+And you'll only need to change the decorator to `@multiInject` if you export more than one provider with the same `ServiceIdentifier`.

 ```typescript
 @module({